araiyan/Space-Engineers-Inverntory-Management-Script/README.md

 # Space-Engineers-Inverntory-Management-Script
-This script helps manage inventories for space engineers
+This script helps manage inventories for space engineers.
+Allows smooth transfer of resources enabling you to have multiple refineries.

 ## Installing The Script:
 To use this script add the "Moving Raw Resources To Refinarys.cs" file into your game scripts for **Space Engineers**.